The ROI of AI in Software Engineering

 ROI calculation: ($108,000 value - $20,000 tool cost) / $20,000 tool cost = 440%.

 The range is wide.
-A pessimistic scenario (half the productivity gains, higher tool costs, less rework reduction) still yields positive ROI.
-The ROI case for AI developer tools is not close; the question is whether your team is actually capturing the gains, not whether the gains exist in principle.
+A pessimistic scenario (half the productivity gains, higher tool costs, less rework reduction) still produces positive ROI.
+The question is not whether the gains exist.
+It is whether your team is capturing them.

 What Reduces Actual ROI